 - 8 strips bacon cooked crisp and crumbled

 - 1 teaspoon chopped fresh thyme

 - Spread the dough with 1 tablespoon of cream-style horseradish.
 Distribute the remaining ingredients across the pastry, in the following order: 1 cup Gruyère, 1/3 cup caramelized onions, half of the crumbled bacon, 1/2 teaspoon chopped fresh thyme.
-Place a piece of plastic wrap on top of the pastry and press down gently to compact layers (or, gently roll over it with a rolling pin).
+Place a piece of plastic wrap or parchment paper on top of the pastry and press down gently to compact layers (or, gently roll over it with a rolling pin).

 - Repeat process with second sheet of puff pastry and remaining ingredients.

 - Wrap the pastry rolls in plastic wrap and refrigerate at least 1 hour, or freeze 30 minutes, until firm (but not completely frozen).
 Unwrap and cut with a sharp knife into 1/4-inch thick slices, about 24 per roll.

 - Preheat oven to 400 degrees F. Line two baking sheets with parchment paper.
 Place sliced palmiers 1-inch apart on the baking sheets.

 - Bake until golden and flaky, 12-15 minutes, rotating pans halfway through.
 (Bake time will depend on how cold your pastry is before going into the oven.)